mitchtreece/Cardboard/README.md

 It's good to note that insets are still applied after safe-area calculations.
 In the above example, the top inset of `8` will be added to the top safe-area offset (in this case the status-bar's height) if the condition is met - resulting in a total top inset of: `28`.

 ## TODO

+- **Semi-Modal Sizing Modes**: Similar to the system "semi-modal" cards (i.e. share sheet).
+Having the ability to present a card in a collapsed state, and expand it if needed could be useful.

 - **Card Presentation Levels**: As of now, all cards are presented from a *source* view controller.
 However, there are some situations where it would be more useful to present on something more "global" (i.e. at a window-level).
 This could be for something like presenting notification cards over an entire application - instead of just over a single view controller.

 - **Card Queuing**: Right now, all cards are presented immediately without any context as to other cards / presentations.
 Instead of always presenting immediately, being able to "enqueue" a card for presentation would be helpful in several scenarios.
 For example, imagine presenting notification cards.
 You might only want one notification to be active at a time (this is how the iOS notification system works).
 Having a queuing system would allow us to achieve this.

 ## Contributing

 Pull-requests are more than welcome.
 Bug fix?
 Feature?
 Open a PR and we'll get it merged in!